dheimgartner/OPSR/NOTES.md

   - Using the delta method: see delta_method.R
     - However, not that easy...
 -[x] First in opsr(formula, ...) => wrap f <- Formula(formula)
 -[x] How to create reasonable starting values?
 2-step?
-For selection regular ordinal probit should do the trick, right? => how did Xinyi do it (also for sigma and rho)?
+For selection regular ordered probit should do the trick, right? => how did Xinyi do it (also for sigma and rho)?
   - See maybe Chiburis and/or Jimenez (references in Xinyi)

 -[x] How to include weights => asked chat already => just multiply loglik (see also mixl)